 Traditions and know-how in the spotlight

-As the French Days approach, we are rethinking our traditions and know-how that make up the DNA of our brand..
+As the Grand Mother days approach, we are rethinking our traditions and know-how that make up the DNA of our brand..

 It is a moving moment to read the initials of our grandparents on a napkin or an old sheet, one can imagine the care taken in its manufacture And its maintenance, but also and especially at the moments that brought us together, like a family celebration around a large table set a linen tablecloth encrypted with monograms and decorated with days of Venice.